math-comp/analysis/NIX.md

     section of the nix
     manual](https://nixos.org/nix/manual/#ch-installing-binary).

-    You may experience installation errors at this stage.
-    For example, the installation may stop with the following error message:

-    > ...
-    > installing 'nix-2.2.2'
-    > error: cloning builder process: Operation not permitted
-    > error: unable to start build process
-    > ...

-    On Debian, this can be solved by the following command:

-    > sudo sysctl kernel.unprivileged_userns_clone=1

-    (Checked with Debian 9.9.)
+    See [Troubleshooting](#error-when-installing-nix) in case of error.

-  - You need to set several environment variables before you proceed to step 2:
+  - You need to set several environment variables before you proceed to step 2.
+    As nix invites you to do, you can source the nix.sh file:

     > . /home/username/.nix-profile/etc/profile.d/nix.sh